ChwisKay/CVV/readme.md

 ## apps:

-- `SSQ` is the app that allows users to manage their daily tasks by personal importance over priority.
+- `SSQ` -SoliSquire- is the app that allows users to manage their daily tasks by personal importance over priority.
-- `CSM` is the app that allows users to manage their 4-weekly.
+- `CSM` -ChoreSmith- is the app that allows users to manage their 4-weekly.
-- `ELE` is the app that allows users ledger their activities and how these affect them.
+- `ELE` -EndeavorLedger- is the app that allows users ledger their activities and how these affect them.

 ## shared: